-All provinces (except Newfoundland and the Territories) have some form of compensation program for crime victims.
+All provinces and territories (except Newfoundland, Yukon and Nunavut) have some form of compensation program for crime victims.
 The programs vary greatly, but some things victims may receive compensation for are:

 - Loss caused by injury;

 - Loss of income and other expenses;

 - Emergency, health and counselling expenses;

-- Maintenance of a child born as a result of a sexual assault: and
+- Maintenance of a child born as a result of a sexual assault; and

 - Pain and suffering (only Ontario and PEI).